A good friend of mine recently asked me where my inspiration comes from when I decide what to cook.

 Well, there are a number of factors, sometimes I need to use something in the garden that is going gang busters :).

-I then hit up my good friend Google.
 For example, I have so many home grown Jalapeños and I am always looking for ways to avoid wasting them.
-There are only so many frozen chilis this family needs and all my friends freezers are full of them too :).
+There are only so many frozen chilis this family needs and all my friends’ freezers are full of them too.

 I came across a recipe called Bacon Jalapeno Cheese Bombs and I knew I had found a winner (see it here).
-I thought it was excellent but I wanted to use home-made bread dough as I am a dough making beginner and find it so much fun.
+I thought it was excellent but I wanted to use home-made bread dough as I am a dough making newbie.

 The result is something that growing up (in Perth, Western Australia) we called ‘hot pockets’.
 Basically a small chewy bread product full of cheesy goodness.

 - I was experimenting so they all look a bit different.
-Next time I am going to glaze them more thoroughly and evenly with the egg mix and also add fresh chopped coriander and diced capsicum
+Next time I am going to glaze them more with the egg mix and also add chopped coriander and diced capsicum.

 You will be: